wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 2.5 20131024 =
+* Fix: No more fatal errors when editing child posts.
+* Fix: Finding orphans works again.

 = 2.4 20131018 =
 * Fix: Selected blogs are shown after selecting a group.
 * Fix: Better JS and CSS loading for subdirectory installs.